Part 3: Setting up Virtual Machines

 Watchtower is a container that monitors your running Docker containers and automatically updates them to the latest image available.
 This simplifies maintenance and ensures your applications are always running the most recent, and often more secure, versions.

 Watchtower runs as a Docker container itself.
-The simplest way to deploy it is with the following command:
+The simplest way to deploy it is with the following command.

 docker run -d \